-When the inside mirror is in the "I" (AUTO) position 1, excessive glare from the headlights of the vehicle behind you will be reduced.
-The AUTO indicator light 2 (green) will be on.
-When the switch of the inside mirror is in the "○" (OFF) position 2, the inside mirror will operate normally.
+When the inside mirror is in the "I" (AUTO) position (1), excessive glare from the headlights of the vehicle behind you will be reduced.
+The AUTO indicator light (a) (green) will be on.
+When the switch of the inside mirror is in the "O" (OFF) position (2), the inside mirror will operate normally.